Cerchie/my-site/blog/2022-12-16-how-do-I-know-what-I-dont-know/index.md

 ## Stage 2: One Instance of a Concept

-So there are these things called universal concepts.
+So let's consider universal concepts.
 Definitions that we all agree on.
-For example, an API according to Wikipedia is
+For example, an API [according to Wikipedia](https://en.wikipedia.org/wiki/API) is

 "An application programming interface (API) is a way for two or more computer programs to communicate with each other."